 When the ruler heard this, he left despondently, for his wealth was great.
 (Matt.
 19 & Mark 10)

-When faced with truth, his tightened grip on wealth disallowed prying his fingers open, leaving him eternally empty-handed.
+When faced with truth, his tightened grip on wealth left him eternally empty-handed.

 From this well-intentioned ruler’s encounter with Jesus, I discovered 2 profound truths for my anxious soul.